 You are under no obligation to receive email messages from Microsoft.
 However, if you indicate that you do not want to receive communications from Microsoft through email, you cannot receive e-newsletters, such as the MCP Flash and MCT Flash.
 These communications provide up-to-date information on changes in training and certification resources, such as discontinued exams, Microsoft Certified Professional (MCP) benefits and special offers.

 - How do I ensure that I receive communications by email?

-Visit the Microsoft Profile Center to indicate that you want to receive email messages from Microsoft.
+Visit the Microsoft Profile Centre to indicate that you want to receive email messages from Microsoft.

-Click My Contact Preferences, located on either the Profile Center home page (shown above) or on the left-hand side of the page (shown below).
+Click My Contact Preferences, located on either the Profile Centre home page (shown above) or on the left-hand side of the page (shown below).
 Select E-Mail Address, and then click Save.

 Note You can always unsubscribe from selected e-newsletters.
 However, if you do not select the E-Mail Address option, Microsoft cannot send you any information by email, including product notifications and news.

 Sign-up for e-newsletters: Select Manage Subscriptions on the left-hand side of the page.
-Check all of the subscriptions that you want to receive, and then click Subscribe.
+Tick all of the subscriptions that you want to receive, and then click Subscribe.
 You can also unsubscribe from publications.

 Accessing your transcript